Frederick Hale (American politician): Biography

 Hale was born on October 7, 1874, in Detroit, Michigan, to Eugene Hale.
 He attended the Lawrenceville School, and graduated from Groton School in 1892.
 He graduated from Harvard University in 1896 and attended Columbia Law School in New York City from 1896 to 1897.
 He was admitted to the bar and commenced the practice of law in Portland, Maine, in 1899.

 Hale was a Republican member of the Maine House of Representatives, 1905–1906; and a member of the Republican National Committee, 1912-1918.
 In 1916, he was elected as a Republican to the United States Senate, defeating incumbent Democrat Charles Fletcher Johnson to reclaim the Senate seat that had been held by his father Eugene Hale.

 He was reelected in 1922, 1928, and again in 1934, serving from March 4, 1917, to January 3, 1941.

 Hale opposed and voted against the Sedition Act of 1918 during the presidency of Woodrow Wilson.
-He also opposed the internationalist League of Nations.
+He also opposed United States entry to the League of Nations.

 During the presidency of Calvin Coolidge, a proposal was made by fellow Republican senator Reed Smoot of Utah to reduce the top income tax rate to 32%.
-Although the majority of the GOP including Hale supported the measure, it was defeated in a 36–47 vote.
+Although the majority of the GOP, including Hale, supported the measure, it was defeated in a 36–47 vote.
 Hale also voted against an amendment introduced by Furnifold Simmons to raise the maximum income tax rate by 2.5%.

-In the 1928 Republican primary, Hale defeated incumbent governor Owen Brewster for their party's nomination which signaled the end of the Ku Klux Klan in Maine as an important political factor.
+In the 1928 Republican primary, Hale defeated incumbent governor Owen Brewster for their party's nomination which signaled the end of the Ku Klux Klan in Maine as an important political factor in the state.

 He was not a candidate for renomination in 1940.
 He served as chairman, Committee on Canadian Relations in the Sixty-sixth Congress, and served on the Committee on Naval Affairs in the Sixty-eighth through Seventy-second Congresses, and the Committee on Appropriations in the Seventy-second Congress.

 A fierce opponent of the Ku Klux Klan faction of the Republican Party in Maine, Hale was one of a handful of senators who voted against the elevation of Hugo Black to the Supreme Court in 1937 based on his alleged Klan membership.

-Opposing the liberal agenda during the presidency of Franklin D. Roosevelt, Hale resisted New Deal programs at an even greater frequency than his Maine senatorial colleague Wallace H. White.
-This includes his vote against the National Labor Relations Act (Wagner Act), which White supported.
+Hale opposed the presidency of Franklin D. Roosevelt and its New Deal programs. at an even greater frequency than his Maine senatorial colleague Wallace H. White.
+This included his vote against the National Labor Relations Act (Wagner Act), which White supported.

 He retired to private life and died in Portland, Maine, on September 28, 1963.
 He is interred in Woodbine Cemetery in Ellsworth, Maine.
 At the time of his death, Hale was the last living senator who was serving at the time of the United States' declaration of war against the German Empire, which precipitated the United States' participation in World War I.